 - Matching Funds Documentation

-- Bank statements, awards, contracts, and/or a list of liquid assets for cash on hand
+- Bank statements, awards, contracts, for cash on hand

 - Documentation of Unrestricted Use (construction and renovation projects) or Intent to Sell (acquisitions)